 How we do it

 We develop innovative training programs, grow networks of professionals, and promote peer-to-peer exchanges across four key areas of work: judicial independence and integrity, anti-corruption, legal skills and capacity, and civil society support.
-We collaborate with actors across all corners of society: judges, lawyers, prosecutors, investigators, and civil society.
+We collaborate with justice actors across all corners of society: judges, lawyers, prosecutors, investigators, and civil society.

 The CEELI Story